 Why is Shockwave Flash Crashing in Google Chrome?

 However, this optimized operation can fall apart very soon without any warning.
-Hence, Chrome gets confused with handling OS and internal installation of Flash, leading to a Shockwave Flash.
+Hence, Chrome gets confused when handling OS and internal installation of Flash, leading to a Shockwave Flash.
 This Flash comprises glitches, lag, temporary lock, browser-wide crash, and termination of all activities.
-The realization of how many websites use the Flash feature becomes apparent when you see the crash notification with “The following plugin has crashed: Shockwave Flash” on every tab.
+The realization of how many websites use the Flash feature becomes apparent when you see the crash notification with “The following plugin “has crashed: Shockwave Flash” on every tab.

-Regardless of the warning, the actual notice was not concerned with Adobe Shockwave as it is a separate multimedia system from Adobe Flash.
-While not every Flash issue discussed is related to faulty installation, it is attributed to most of these Flash-related problems.
+Regardless of the warning, the notice was not concerned with Adobe Shockwave as it is a separate multimedia system from Adobe Flash.
+While not every Flash issue discussed is related to faulty installation, it is attributed to most of these problems.

 • Open Chrome.

 • Click on close and return from Google Chrome.
-Then, restart it again and resume your normal operations to ensure the proper work; visit Adobe’s test page.
+Then, restart it and resume your normal operations to ensure the proper work; visit Adobe’s test page.

 Check for faulty software.